Mental Health Facilities Jackson County, OR

 Family Solutions Summit Day Treatment

-Family Solutions Summit Day Treatment is a mental health treatment center in Jackson County, OR, located at 1836 Freemont Street, 97520 zip code area.
-Family Solutions Summit Day Treatment provides partial hospitalization/day treatment.
-Family Solutions Summit Day Treatment offers couples/family therapy, activity therapy and group therapy to children / adolescents.
+Family Solutions Summit Day Treatment is a mental health clinic in Jackson County, Oregon, located at 1836 Freemont Street, 97520 zip code.
+Family Solutions Summit Day Treatment offers partial hospitalization/day treatment.
+Family Solutions Summit Day Treatment provides couples/family therapy, individual psychotherapy and group therapy to children / adolescents.
 Family Solutions Summit Day Treatment also supports people with trauma, people with PTSD and children/adolescents with serious emotional disturbance.
-Additional services at Family Solutions Summit Day Treatment consist of psychosocial rehabilitation services, education services and family psychoeducation.
+Some other services provided by Family Solutions Summit Day Treatment include family psychoeducation, psychosocial rehabilitation services and suicide prevention services.

 Hazel Center Srtf

-Hazel Center Srtf is a mental health clinic in Jackson County, Oregon, located at 1911 Hazel Street, 97501 zip code.
-Hazel Center Srtf offers residential treatment.
-Hazel Center Srtf provides individual psychotherapy, trauma therapy and integrated dual diagnosis disorder treatment to seniors 65 or older, adults and young adults.
-Hazel Center Srtf also supports people with serious mental illness, people requiring dual diagnosis treatment and clients referred from the court/judicial system.
-Some other services provided by Hazel Center Srtf include mentoring/peer support/consumer-run services, supported employment and case management.
+Hazel Center Srtf is a mental health clinic in Jackson County, OR, located at 1911 Hazel Street, 97501.
+Hazel Center Srtf provides residential treatment.
+Hazel Center Srtf offers activity therapy, integrated dual diagnosis disorder treatment and psychotropic medication to young adults, adults and seniors 65 or older.
+Hazel Center Srtf also supports clients referred from the court/judicial system, people with serious mental illness and people requiring dual diagnosis treatment.
+Additional services offered at Hazel Center Srtf include diet and exercise counseling, case management and psychosocial rehabilitation services.

 Asante Rogue Regional Medical Center Behavioral Health

-Asante Rogue Regional Medical Center Behavioral Health is a mental health clinic in Jackson County, OR, located at 2825 East Barnett Road, 97504.
+Asante Rogue Regional Medical Center Behavioral Health is a mental health treatment clinic in Jackson County, Oregon, located at 2825 East Barnett Road, 97504 zip code.
 Asante Rogue Regional Medical Center Behavioral Health provides hospital inpatient treatment.
-Asante Rogue Regional Medical Center Behavioral Health offers individual psychotherapy, cognitive behavioral therapy and behavior modification to seniors 65 or older, young adults and adults.
-Additional services offered at Asante Rogue Regional Medical Center Behavioral Health include suicide prevention services.
+Asante Rogue Regional Medical Center Behavioral Health provides trauma therapy, group therapy and activity therapy to young adults, seniors 65 or older and adults.
+Additional services provided by Asante Rogue Regional Medical Center Behavioral Health consist of suicide prevention services.

 Frequently Asked Questions